Understanding Why Customers Buy

 Applying JTBD Theory

 Companies using JTBD aim to understand the reasons behind customer purchases, unlike traditional marketing, which often focuses on demographics like age, gender, and income.
-By identifying the job to be done, businesses can see directly why customers choose a product.
+By identifying a customers job to be done, businesses can see directly why customers choose a product over competing alternatives.

-According to the JTBD framework, companies should organize around the job to be done rather than traditional categories like marketing or product development.
-This means designing products and services to meet the specific needs identified.
+According to the JTBD framework, companies should organize around the job to be done rather than traditional categories.
+This means designing products, services or marketing messaging to meet the specific needs identified.

 When to Reassess Jobs to Be Done